 (a) Individual Resources: The resources owned privately by individuals are called Individual resources.
-For example Plot, houses etc. owned by a person.
+For example, plots, houses, etc., owned by a person.

-(b) Community Owned Resources: The resources which are accessible to all the members of the community.
-For example Public parks, picnic spots owned by a community.
+(b) Community Owned Resources: The resources that are accessible to all the members of the community.
+For example, Public parks and picnic spots owned by a community.

-(c) National Resources: The resources which come under the nation are known as National Resources.
+(c) National Resources: The resources that come under the nation are known as National Resources.
 Technically, all the resources belong to the nation.

 (a) Potential Resources: Resources that are found in a region, but have not been utilized.